 | Total rollout cost | Lower unit price but higher support and commissioning overhead. | Lower total cost via fewer field issues and less re-validation effort. |

-Confirm performance targets and define a repeatable configuration baseline for the workstation platform.
+Define a repeatable configuration baseline for the workstation program.

-Coordinate key documentation needs early to reduce downstream changes and re-validation work.
+Confirm key documentation needs early to reduce downstream changes.

-Scale to hospitals and clinics with consistent multi-monitor behavior and predictable integration details.
+Scale across hospitals and clinics with predictable multi-monitor behavior.

 For diagnostic reading where stable grayscale and consistent presentation are the priority.

-For multi-window imaging review, reporting, and analysis on workstation platforms.
+For image review, reporting, and analysis on workstation platforms.

-For side-by-side comparison and reporting with matched behavior across monitors.
+For side-by-side comparison and reporting with matched display behavior across screens.

-If you’re developing or integrating PACS platforms and need a reliable PACS monitor supplier, we support OEM display programs built for diagnostic reading, long-term deployment, and regulated clinical environments.
+If you are building or integrating PACS workstations, share your deployment plan and display requirements.
+We support programs built for diagnostic reading, long-term rollout, and regulated clinical environments.

-Workstation type, target resolution, number of displays per station, expected lifecycle, and any validation / documentation needs.
+Workstation type, screen quantity, screen size, expected lifecycle, and validation or documentation needs.

 To provide the best experiences, we use technologies like cookies to store and/or access device information, Consenting to thesetechnologies will allow us to process data such as browsing behavior or unique lDs on this site, Not consenting or withdrawing consentmay adversely affect certain features and functions.